-Provider Type How to File (Required Fields) Where to File Example a healthcare professional as a covered medical benefit as defined by the member's Blue plan's Specialty Pharmacy formulary.
-Include, but are not limited to: injectable, infusion therapies, etc. , , injectable for this patient.
-Patient will receive the injections in [enter Blue plan y service area] where the member lives for 6 months of the year.
-File to: [enter Blue plan x service area]
+Provider Type How to File (Required Fields) Where to File Example Specialty Pharmacy Types of Service: Non- routine, biological therapeutics ordered by a healthcare professional as a covered medical benefit as defined by the member's Plan's Specialty Pharmacy formulary.
+Include, but are not limited to: injectable, infusion therapies, etc. Referring Provider: Field 17B on CMS 1500 Health Insurance Claim Form or Loop 2310A (claim level) on the 837 Professional Electronic Submission.
+File the claim to the Plan whose state the Ordering Physician is located.
+Note: Claim must be processed based on information submitted on the claim.
+The ordering physician NPI, as submitted on the claim, must be used to determine where service was rendered.
+BlueCard rules for claims incurred in an overlapping service area and contiguous county apply.
+Patient is seen by a physician in [enter Plan X service area] who orders a specialty pharmacy injectable for this patient.
+Patient will receive the injections in [enter Plan Y service area] where the member lives for 6 months of the year.
+File to: [enter Plan X service area]